internetarchive/dweb-mirror/README.md

 ```
 ./internetarchive --crawl
 ```
-To fetch the "foobar" item from IA.
+To fetch the "foobar" item from IA
 ```
 ./internetarchive --crawl foobar
 ```
-To crawl top 10 items in the prelinger collection sufficiently to display and put them on a disk plugged into the /media/pi/xyz.
+To crawl top 10 items in the prelinger collection sufficiently to display and put them on a disk plugged into the /media/pi/xyz
 ```
 ./internetarchive --copydirectory /media/pi/xyz/archiveorg --crawl --rows 10 --level details prelinger
 ```